jaycaz/flat-pdf/README.md

 # flat-pdf
-An alternative PDF visualizer and reader all in one
+An flat layout PDF visualizer and reader all in one